< < VS09 : VS10 : VS11 > >

 014 The system shall provide guidance and information to drivers regarding current lane configuration and status.
 02 Traffic Operations needs to be able to provide information about lane restrictions (such as HOV, eco-lanes, transit or emergency vehicle only) directly to drivers.

-015 The system shall include dynamic message signs for dissemination of traffic and other information to drivers, under center control; the DMS may be either those that display variable text messages, or those that have fixed format display(s) (e.g. vehicle r 01 Traffic Operations needs to be able to provide information about lane restrictions (such as HOV, eco-lanes, transit or emergency vehicle only) to connected vehicles.
+015 The system shall include dynamic message signs for dissemination of traffic and other information to drivers, under center control; the DMS may be either those that display variable text messages, or those that have fixed format display(s) (e.g. vehicle restrictions, or lane open/close).
+02 Traffic Operations needs to be able to provide information about lane restrictions (such as HOV, eco-lanes, transit or emergency vehicle only) directly to drivers.

 016 The system shall provide operational status for the driver information systems equipment (DMS, HAR, etc.) to the center.
 01 Traffic Operations needs to be able to provide information about lane restrictions (such as HOV, eco-lanes, transit or emergency vehicle only) to connected vehicles.